Skip to main content

 Residential programs can also feel restrictive at times.
 Some people struggle with limited outside access or the feeling of being 'out of normal life'.
 Supervised excursions and early aftercare planning help ease that transition back to daily life.

-At Jintara, mental health is not a side topic within our rehab programme.
+Mental health is not a side topic within our rehab program.
 It is often the core of why change has felt hard.
 You might be using alcohol or another substance to quiet anxiety.
 You might feel numb, wired, ashamed, or stuck.
 You might be functioning on the outside and falling apart in private.
-Here is how we keep it workable:
+Mental health and substance use share overlapping pathways, and each can reinforce the other when only one side is treated.
+That is why CBT, EMDR, and psychiatrist review are woven into the daily residential structure alongside medical care, not run as a parallel track.

 • A steady daily rhythm: that reduces overwhelm